ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 You will see the Applications screen after it installs.
 After the Arti app shows the status as `Running`, open a browser and direct it to the I2P configuration wizard.
 This is available at `<hostname>:7657`, for example `192.168.1.100:7657`.

-Complete the intiial I2P wizard using the default settings.
+Complete the initial I2P wizard using the default settings.

 ### Create I2P SOCKS Proxy